material-components/material-components-web/packages/mdc-image-list/README.md

 `mdc-image-list-aspect($width-height-ratio)` | Styles the aspect container elements within an Image List to conform to the given ratio, where 1 is 1:1, greater than 1 is wider, and less than 1 is taller.
 `mdc-image-list-corner-radius($radius)` | Styles the image and supporting content elements within an Image List to have rounded corners with the given radius.
 `mdc-image-list-standard-columns($column-count, $gutter-size)` | Styles a Standard Image List to display the given number of columns. `$gutter-size` is optional and overrides the default amount of space between items.
+`mdc-image-list-masonry-columns($column-count, $gutter-size)` | Styles a Masonry Image List to display the given number of columns. `$gutter-size` is optional and overrides the default amount of space between items.

+> **Note:** Only one of the `mdc-image-list-...-columns` mixins should be used for any given Image List.
+> Use the mixin appropriate to the variant being used.

 ### Additional Information

 #### Constraining width

-The `mdc-image-list-standard-columns` mixin will grow and shrink items based on the Image List's overall width.
+The `mdc-image-list-...-columns` mixins will grow and shrink items based on the Image List's overall width.
 Depending on placement, this could be directly related to the viewport width, and images could become exceedingly large compared to their actual rendered size.
 This can be restricted by using any of `min-width`, `width`, or `max-width` on the Image
 List: